mooreolith/mooreolith/README.md

 I'm Josh, I write software as a hobby.
 Previously did it for a living.

 Some of the latest two:
- * [todo-app](https://github.com/mooreolith/todo-app), you'll find a description of 3-Tier architecture using a CRUD app: todo-app
- * [todo-app-docker](https://github.com/mooreolith/todo-app-docker), containerizes the previous todo app
- * [todo-app-indexeddb](https://github.com/mooreolith/todo-app-indexeddb), a web only version of this todo app

-Here's a new one:
  * [es.ipynb](https://mooreolith.github.io/es.ipynb) is a notebook for browser-side javascript.
+It runs entirely in your browser.
+Upload, edit and download .es.ipynb files.
+ * [todo](https://github.com/mooreolith/todo) is a simple todo app for demonstration purposes.
+There's also [todo-app-db](https://github.com/mooreolith/todo-app-db) and [todo-app-docker](https://github.com/mooreolith/todo-app-docker).

 Enjoy!